snoopwpf/snoopwpf/README.md

 - Rewritten injector code
 - You no longer have to have installed any Microsoft Visual C++ Redistributable(s)
 - Snooping disabled controls when holding CTRL + SHIFT works now
+- Snoop now filters uncommon properties by default
+- Snoop is now able to show `MergedDictionaries` from `ResourceDictionary`
+- Snoop now has two tracking modes.
+  - Holding CTRL tries to skip template parts
+  - Holding CTRL + SHIFT does not skip template parts
 - Drastically improved performance of AppChooser.Refresh() (thanks @mikel785)

 Known issues: